 Healing hands – restore an additional 1 hit point per successful heal.

-Primal intuition – gain a +1 bonus to checks using animal senses like hearing, smell, or sight.
+Primal intuition – gain a +1 bonus to checks using animal senses like hearing, smell, or sight, or when detecting motives.

 Secret tongue – leave written messages visible only to those you wish to see it.